 The challenge now will be implementing this deeper level of cooperation and integration with other economic initiatives in the region.
 At present, aligning post-COVID economic recovery with political reforms presents an opportunity to take a step in the right direction, enabling the region to stand on its own feet and encouraging thriving, stable democracy.

 - How can the EU’s Economic and Investment Plan, the Common Regional Market and other initiatives, such as the ‘Mini Schengen’ plan, complement each other and create political and economic reform?

-- What are the current most significant challenges facing the development of a regional agenda, and how can the EU provide support in overcoming these?
+- What are the most significant challenges facing the continued development of a regional agenda, and how can the EU provide support in overcoming these?

 - How can regionalisation bring Western Balkans countries closer to EU accession?